-- You should wear gloves if: - ♦ the skin on your hands is cut, scabbed or broken; - ♦ the child's skin where the medication is to be applied is cut, scabbed or broken; - ♦ the medication to be applied should not touch your skin; or - ♦ you feel more comfortable wearing gloves to apply the medication. - For non-aerosol topical medication, squeeze the appropriate amount of medication into your gloved hand. - If you need to apply more medication, change gloves and squeeze the medication into the clean glove. - Apply or spray the medication evenly on the skin. - When spraying any topical medication, shield the child's face or have the child turn away from the spray and close their eyes.
+- You should wear gloves if: - ♦ the skin on your hands is cut, scabbed or broken; - ♦ the child's skin where the medication is to be applied is cut, scabbed or broken; - ♦ the medication to be applied should not touch your skin; or - ♦ you feel more comfortable wearing gloves to apply the medication. - If necessary, clean the affected area before application. - For non-aerosol topical medication, squeeze the appropriate amount of medication into your gloved hand. - If you need to apply more medication, change gloves and squeeze the medication into the clean glove. - Apply or spray the medication evenly on the skin. - When spraying any topical medication, shield the child's face or have the child turn away from the spray and close their eyes.